Knowledge Distillation for Sensing-Assisted Long-Term Beam Tracking in mmWave Communications: Introduction

 \item We further enhance the student model to generate highly accurate beams with shorter input sequences.
 This significantly alleviates the computational burden, power consumption, and latency associated with continuous sensing data acquisition and processing.

 \item Finally, we perform extensive simulations based on a realistic dataset to demonstrate the proposed framework.
-The results show that the teacher model achieves over $93\%$ Top-5 beam prediction accuracies across both current and six future time slots, approaching state-of-the- art performance with a $90\%$ complexity reduction.
-Remarkably, the student model can perform similarly to the teacher despite employing $90\%$ fewer parameters and $60\%$ shorter input sequences. \end{itemize}
+The results show that the teacher model achieves over $93\%$ Top-5 beam prediction accuracies across both current and six future time slots, approaching state-of-the-art performance with a $90\%$ complexity reduction.
+Remarkably, the student model can perform similarly to the teacher despite employing $1670\%$ fewer parameters, $450\%$ less complexity, and $60\%$ shorter input sequences. \end{itemize}

-The enablers of our contributions lies in the KD technique, advanced neural network structures, and efficient data preprocessing, which are judiciously designed for long-term beam tracking.
-Unlike \cite{jiang2022computer}, we design a dedicated CNN to extract representative semantic features from raw images and incorporate an attention mechanism to enhance the model's ability to capture temporal dependencies within the input sequence.
+The enablers of our contributions lie in the KD technique, advanced neural network structures, and efficient data preprocessing, which are judiciously designed for long-term beam tracking.
+Unlike \cite{jiang2022computer,Jiang2024LiDAR,Luo2023millimeter}, we design a dedicated CNN to extract representative semantic features from raw images and incorporate an attention mechanism to enhance the model's ability to capture temporal dependencies within the input sequence.
 Furthermore, we develop a lightweight student model and train it using the KD technique, enabling the use of fewer past RGB frames for beam tracking.
 Although KD was used in \cite{park2025resource} for developing a compact student model, the problem studied therein was the prediction of the current beam only, without considering the overhead for sensing and processing.
-To the best of the authors' knowledge, this is the first work to optimize a learning framework for both computational and data efficiency in long-term sensing-aided beam tracking using KD.
+In this work, KD is leveraged as a system-level enabler to transfer long-term beam evolution knowledge from a high-capacity teacher to a lightweight student model operating with shortened visual observation sequences.
+Beyond conventional KD usage for model compression, the proposed framework exploits KD to jointly improve computational efficiency and sensing/data efficiency, enabling low-latency and low-complexity vision-aided long-term beam tracking without sacrificing prediction accuracy.
+Although KD, sensing-assisted beam prediction, and sequence-based neural architectures have each appeared in prior works, jointly leveraging them to design and optimize a learning framework for both computational and data efficiency in long-term sensing-aided beam tracking remains underexplored.
 The specific differences between this paper and exiting works on sensing-aided beam tracking are summarized in Table~\ref{tb:Comparison of existing research}.

 The rest of the paper is organized as follows.
 In Section~\ref{sec:system model}, we present the system model and problem formulation, and in Section~\ref{sec:vision-based beam tracking} we introduce the long-term vision-based beam-tracking design.
 We then delve into the KD-aided learning approach in Section~\ref{sec:KD aided learning}.
 Finally, we provide simulation results and conclusions in Sections~\ref{sec:simulation} and~\ref{sec:conclusion}, respectively.